History of Baby Showers

 The term baby shower originates from a 19th-century tradition where people would put the presents inside of an umbrella, so when the mom to be opened it, she would be showered with gifts.

 In the past, only women were invited to baby showers, however, nowadays, men and children also attend, especially when those are celebrated at workplaces.
-Besides the presents that are mostly baby related presents like diapers, clothes toys, etc., baby showers are characterized by having tons of games and competitions.
+Besides the presents that are mostly baby-related presents like diapers, clothes toys, etc., baby showers are characterized by having tons of games and competitions.

-The games are mommy themed, such as feeding some with Gerber while the other person is blindfolded or the most common one guessing the mom’s belly measures with toilet paper.
+The games are mommy-themed, such as feeding some with Gerber while the other person is blindfolded or the most common one guessing the mom’s belly measures with toilet paper.
 Besides being a total hit at the party, these games create a sweet bond between the mom and the guests and they also help them understand the challenges of being a mom.

-Unlike America, the Greek celebrated pregnancy after the child was born.
+Unlike in America, the Greeks celebrated pregnancy after the child was born.
 At the moment of birth, the mother and guests would shout a noise as a signal that labor was done and that it was successful.
 After a week the baby was born, they would have a welcome ceremony just to commemorate that the baby was home.

 Middle Ages and Baptism Ceremony

 There isn’t anything related to a baby shower celebration during his time since birth represented a physical and spiritual danger.
-When women where in labor a priest would take their confession if she would die.
+When women were in labor a priest would take their confession if she would die.
 If that happened, the midwife would open the mom's belly to get the baby and Christianize them; otherwise, if the baby didn’t get baptized and they died, they would go to hell.

-Baptism was the most important celebration, and it was done the same day since mothers were confined for 40 days, godparents were the ones in charge of the ceremony, providing gifts and also they became the spiritual tutors of the child.
+Baptism was the most important celebration, and it was done the same day since mothers were confined for 40 days, godparents were the ones in charge of the ceremony, providing gifts, and also they became the spiritual tutors of the child.